mramendi/skeleton/skeleton-manifesto-v1.md

 ----------------------------------------------------
 The back-end is a Python/FastAPI application built on a **formal calling contract** (`typing.Protocol`).

 Every module in the backend, except the FastAPI REST implementation itself (which is intentionally minimal), has a defined calling contract.
 This design enables any developer to replace one module by implementing the same contract; the new code can call other existing modules by following their contracts too, and so every single component becomes "pluggable".
-Whenever possible, "hot-plugging" overrides from the `plugins` directory is supported.
+Whenever possible, "drop-in plugging" overrides from the `plugins` directory is supported (requires restart).

 The defined calling contract is also intended to avoid bloat; every module has _one_ function, expansion of functionality is done by new modules whenever possible while keeping every source file simple, and every module is expected to be well-documented too.